Paul Newman: A Life by Lawrence J. Quirk (Taylor Made; $16.95; 360 pages)

 “This country is better for his being in it.”
 Robert Redford

 I may have met Paul Newman twice, although it is far from certain.
 According to family legend, I was one of the children in the park at night in Stockton, California watching as the filming of Cool Hand Luke took place in front of the Catholic church.
 This was the scene in which a very drunk Luke chops off the heads of parking meters.
 Whether I was actually present or not, I do not know.
 What I am certain of is that years later I met Newman, for a few seconds, as he walked around the spectator grounds of the Long Beach Grand Prix.
 It seems that he had just won a celebrity race and he was celebrating.
-With the assistance of two younger men, he was offering plastic tumblers of fine wine to everyone he encountered.
+With the assistance of two younger men, he was offering plastic tumblers of fine wine – or red party cups filled with beer – to everyone he encountered.
 It took only a couple of seconds to see that this was a man in love with life and living.
 The joy in his blue eyes was one-of-a-kind.

 Perhaps it’s precisely because Newman showed us the sparkle of joy in simple living that he had such an impact on so many.
 As I purchased a Newman’s Own product yesterday, the grocery clerk told me, “I can’t believe that he’s gone.”
 It’s a feeling and sentiment shared by many.

 Lawrence J. Quirk’s biography is one of two with the same title; this is the superior one.
 It’s the better account because Quirk is a movie expert and he does a fine job of explaining why Newman went into acting, and of reviewing the highs and lows of the actor’s career.
 This Paul Newman was not perfect, he was human, but a very lucky one.
 As Quirk relates, Newman – who was certain in his belief that he would never win an Oscar – rose to the very top of his profession.
 And so, “his greatest dream came true.”